soltia48/felica-rs/README.md

 # nfc-rs

-A Rust library for interacting with NFC (Near Field Communication) devices, with support for Sony's NFC Port-100 (RC-S380) and Port-400 readers.
+A Rust library for interacting with NFC (Near Field Communication) devices, with support for Sony's NFC Port-100 (RC-S380) and Port-400 (Sony RC-S300) readers.

 ## Features